ardata-tech/nft-marketplace/README.md

 - Amazon S3 buckets configuration
 	- follow this tutorial to create a new bucket :https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html
-	- get the bucket name, id and secrete
+	- get the bucket name, id and secret
 	- paste them in file server/controllers/upload.js lines 8,9 and 12

 - Run the application